Pecant-Pie/modpackhelp/README.md

-# How to install a Modpack and join the Vita Serva server
+# How to install a Modpack and join the WJ Robotics server

 1: Download the (insert pack name here).zip file from wherever you found it.
 2: Download the Twitch Desktop App and run the installer.